1. Things to do

 Where can I go whale watching in Norway?

 Norway is a fantastic place to spot whales.
-With its beautiful fjords and magnificent scenery, Norway can offer visitors plenty of opportunities for whale watching all year round.
+With its magnificent fjords and fantastic scenery, Norway can offer visitors plenty of opportunities for whale watching all year round.
 The best spots for whale watching in Norway are in the north of the country.

 In Northern Norway, there’s plenty of interest in whales and whale watching, and many locals are very knowledgeable about these fascinating creatures.
 In fact, an interesting new whale-watching centre is currently being built, scheduled to open in June 2023.
 Known as “the Whale”, this architecturally stunning whale-spotting platform and museum will be located on the northern island of Andøya in Norway’s Vesterålen archipelago.